toriw22/Minion_Bounce/README.md

 # Minion_Bounce

-The player is given a goal number.
-In order to reach that number, the player must click on the minions.
-Each minion has randomly assigned numerical values between 1 and 10.
+The app produces a random goal number.
+In order to reach that number, the player must click on the minions to add to their score.

 How to play: